KennethTrecy/peratorakka_client/README.md

 # Peratorakka Client
 A client for any Peratorakka server.

-Peratorakka is a software system aimed to manage and track the finances, personal or commercial.
+Peratorakka is a software system aimed to manage and track the personal finances.
 It is made up of a client and [server].
 In this repository, it has an implementation of the client which allows the users to interact with server.
 The server may be implemented in different programming language as long as it has compatible API.

 Screenshots of this project can be found in [author's post].
 Currently, there is no server available to access by common people.
 Yet, the instructions how to start the system can be found below.

 ## Origin
 Some parts of the repository was based from [`sveltekit`] branch of [Web Template].

 The template has been specialized for front-end development.

 ## Usage

 ### Initialization (for developers)
 If you want to contribute, the repository should be initialized to adhere in [Conventional Commits specification] for organize commits and automated generation of change log.

 #### Prerequisites
 - [Node.js environment]
 - [pnpm] (optional)

 #### Instructions
 1. By running the command below, all your commits will be linted to follow the [Conventional Commits specification].
    ```
    $ npm install
    ```